 Peripheral artery disease refers to diseases of the blood vessels located outside the heart and brain.
 They’re most frequently caused by a buildup of fatty deposits within the arteries.
 Peripheral arterial disease (PAD) is additionally referred to as peripheral vascular disease.
-Peripheral artery sickness, effects typically legs and do not receive enough blood flow to stay up with demand.
-This causes symptoms, most notably leg pain once walking.
-Peripheral artery sickness signs and symptoms include:

 • Painful cramping in one or each of your hips, thighs or calf muscles once bound activities, like walking or ascent stairs